 I was so happy to soak in hot mineral water after a weekend in the chilly mountain air.

-Next we drove to Fujino to have supper with Setsuko Miura, Jun and Ren, and some of their artist neighbors and their children.
+Next we drove to Fujino to have supper with Setsuko Miura, her husband, Jun, and daughter, Ren, and some of their artist neighbors and their children.
 Everything on the table was either grown organically or wildcrafted, and prepared at home, either by Setsuko and Jun, or by their friends.

 On their porch, harvested millet dries on the the stalk.

-In the hallway, a painting of a meditating man with the same rainbow light coming from his crown chakra as my peace girl painting in the upper right corner of my home page.
+In the hallway, a painting of a meditating man with the same rainbow light coming from his crown chakra as my Peace Girl painting.